We pride ourselves on having the friendliest

 I'm just going to ask Dh for his list.
 One thing that HAS to happen is to have it start with a K or hard C. I am adamant about that, and he knows I am not swaying...
 He gets the last name, I at least get the first letter without argument

-__________________ Gwynne, so thankful for our precious miracles, with #4 coming soon!
-Hat's off to Jaidynsmum for my wonderful siggy, thank you!
+__________________ Gwynne, celebrating the newest of our four precious miracles Hat's off to Vicki for my cute siggy, thank you!

 You still have lots of time!
 My friend is due in 3 weeks and they just shot down a name for the 3rd time - one they were ok with for a few months at that!
 They went to the zoo and it felt like they heard the name so many times they decided they didn't want it anymore (name was Evan).